Eazybee/lendesk/README.md

 ### Using Docker

-To run the application using Docker:
+To run the application using Docker: for development
 1. **Create `.env` from `.env.example`

 2. **Build the Docker image:**